Part 2: The Homebuilding Process!

 Keep in mind that Steps 4, 5, 6, 7 and 8 may happen hand-in-hand or in a slightly different order.
 As you search for a homebuilder you will also be assessing floor-plans and neighborhoods.
 Maybe you will find a homebuilder you love, but not like any of their floor-plans or find out that they cannot build in your dream neighborhood or vice versa.
 When reviewing floor-plans either online, at model homes, or those provided during your meetings with homebuilders keep your budget, determined in Step 1, and your Needs and Wants list, determined in Step 2, at the forefront of your mind.

 Keep communication lines open with homebuilders and don’t be afraid to ask questions.
 Often times even Production Home Builders are open to customizing a home to meet your needs.
-Moving a wall, converting an upstairs laundry room into a closet, adding/moving windows or doors, modifying kitchen and bathroom layouts, designing a master bedroom closet are a few examples of changes I have made in the past to ensure my new home met my needs and wants.
+Moving a wall or removing a non-load bearing wall, converting an upstairs laundry room into a closet, adding/moving windows or doors, modifying kitchen and bathroom layouts, customizing a master bedroom closet are a few examples of changes I’ve seen Production Home Builders allow.

-Typically all Floor-plans come with multiple front elevations (different styles/looks for the front of the home).
-Determine what suits you best; Mediterranean, craftsman, traditional, etc. When considering this think about how you will decorate the interior and consider keeping the exterior and interior in-sync.
-On my third home I went with a Craftsman front elevation mainly because I love the exterior look of a Craftsman home, but also because because I wanted to decorate the interior in a rustic modern style.
-The interior structure of the home already had a rustic feel with large distressed beams on the ceiling of the living room and a two-sided stone fireplace with massive mantle leading out to a private covered patio.
-I wanted the outside to flow to the inside and vice versa.
+Typically all floor-plans come with multiple front elevations (different styles/looks for the front of the home).
+Determine what style suits you best; Mediterranean, craftsman, traditional, etc. When considering this think about how you will decorate the interior and consider keeping the exterior and interior in-sync if you want the outside style to flow inside.
+On one of my homes I went with a Craftsman front elevation mainly because I love the exterior look of a Craftsman home, but also because I wanted to decorate the interior in a rustic modern style.
+The interior structure of the home already had a rustic feel with large distressed beams and a two-sided stone fireplace with massive mantle leading out to a private covered patio.

 - Pick a Neighborhood